-- Accordingly, all licensed drivers will be expected to maintain their Enhanced Disclosures through the DBS Update Service at the time of their first or renewal application [whichever is most appropriate] throughout the currency of the licence.
-This may require renewal applicants to submit a full DBS Enhanced Disclosure to subscribe to the DBS Update Service.
-The Update Service will allow the Authority to check the criminal status of licensed drivers during the period of licence.
-In addition to this requirement, drivers who are convicted, cautioned and/or charged for any criminal or motoring offence during the period of their licence, must disclose the conviction, caution and/or charge as well as any penalty imposed in writing to the Authority without delay, and in any event within 48 hours.
-[For these purposes a fixed penalty motoring offence amounts to a conviction]. - 16.37 If a licensed driver ceases to have a valid DVLA driving licence, then their Hackney Carriage Driver's licence issued by this Authority shall be deemed invalid. - 16.38 Where any driver fails to notify the Authority of any convictions and/or formal cautions this may result in prosecution or referral to the Committee, or both. - 16.39 If the Authority has information about a driver licensed by another Authority that is relevant to safeguarding or road safety concerns in its area, it will share that information with the Authority that issued that driver's licence without delay.
-Accordingly, when the Authority is provided with such information by another Authority, it will consider whether to suspend or revoke the driver's licence in accordance with this Policy and inform the Authority that shared the information of its decision. - The requirements detailed in Paragraphs 16.21 to 16.26 shall also apply.
+- 16.37 If a licensed driver ceases to have a valid DVLA driving licence, then their Hackney Carriage Driver's licence issued by this Authority shall be deemed invalid. - 16.38 Where any driver fails to notify the Authority of any convictions and/or formal cautions this may result in prosecution or referral to the Committee, or both. - 16.39 If the Authority has information about a driver licensed by another Authority that is relevant to safeguarding or road safety concerns in its area, it will share that information with the Authority that issued that driver's licence without delay.
+Accordingly, when the Authority is provided with such information by another Authority, it will consider whether to suspend or revoke the driver's licence in accordance with this Policy and inform the Authority that shared the information of its decision. - 16.40 The requirements detailed above for the determination of licence applications shall also apply.
 Where the Authority is made aware of any matter that would question a driver's on-going status as a fit and proper person this may result in prosecution or referral to the Committee, or both.
 Furthermore, it is not the responsibility of the Committee to determine the innocence or guilt of an existing licensed driver in relation to any offence and/or issue of concern, but instead on a balance of probabilities whether the existing licensed driver is still a fit and proper person to be licensed as a Hackney Carriage Driver and satisfy the Authority's duty in respect of public safety.
 When determining such matters, the Committee will use the following test as the basis for its decision:

-"Would you (as a member of the Licensing and Appeals Committee or other person charged with the ability to determine the ongoing status of a Hackney Carriage / Private Hire Driver's licence) allow your son or daughter, spouse or partner, mother or father, grandson or granddaughter or any other person for whom you care, to get into a vehicle with this person alone?"
-13
+"Would you (as a member of the Licensing and Appeals Committee or other person charged with the ability to determine the ongoing status of a Hackney Carriage / Private Hire Driver's licence) allow your son or daughter, spouse or partner, mother or father, grandson or granddaughter or any other person for whom you care, to get into a vehicle with this person alone?"13